anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 This project implements an ESPHome-based thermostat controller by **Undermount AC** for the **Rixen MCS6 heating system**.

 The Undermount AC thermostat replaces the standard Rixen thermostat so that the Rixen MCS6 can be easily controlled through Home Assistant.
-The thermostat that is found in Home Assistant reproduces the original system controls while adding an 'auto' fan speed feature uses PID control logic to adjust the radiator fan speed to maintain the set temperature.
+The thermostat that is found in Home Assistant reproduces the original system controls while adding two enhancements.
+1) An 'auto' fan speed feature uses PID control logic to adjust the radiator fan speed to maintain the set temperature and 2) an **Enhanced Idle Mode** to reduce system short cycling.

 ![image](https://github.com/user-attachments/assets/790c5939-7889-453f-8d93-3fc509bb0d23)
 My installation.
 The undermount controller is mounted to the face of the Rixen MCS6.